google/guava-beta-checker/README.md

 ## Usage

-Using the checker requires configuring your project to build with the error-prone Java compiler.
+Using the Beta Checker requires configuring your project to build with the Error Prone Java compiler.
 By default, this enables a lot of useful checks for a variety of common bugs.
-However, if you just want to use the `@Beta` checker, the other checks can be disabled.
+However, if you just want to use the Beta Checker, the other checks can be disabled.

-The usage examples below will show how to use the `@Beta` checker only, with notes for what to remove if you want all checks.
+The usage examples below will show how to use the Beta Checker only, with notes for what to remove if you want all checks.

 ### Maven